Gauge-invariant electromagnetic responses in superconductors: Introduction

 \section{Introduction}

-Superconductors exhibit unique electromagnetic properties, including the Meissner effect and zero electrical resistance~\cite{Schrieffer1999}.
+Superconductors exhibit unique electromagnetic properties such as the Meissner effect and zero electrical resistance~\cite{Schrieffer1999}.
 Microscopically, superconductivity is described by the Bardeen--Cooper--Schrieffer (BCS) theory~\cite{Bardeen1957}.
-The standout point of BCS theory is that the mean-field Hamiltonian lacks $U(1)$ symmetry.
-In this framework, two electrons form a Cooper pair and leading to the macroscopic condensation of these pairs.
-Consequently, $U(1)$ symmetry is broken, which is essential to the unique electromagnetic properties of superconductors.
+A defining feature of this theory is that the mean-field Hamiltonian explicitly breaks $U(1)$ symmetry.
+In this framework, two electrons form a Cooper pair, resulting in the macroscopic condensation of these pairs.
+The breaking of $U(1)$ symmetry is essential to the distinctive electromagnetic properties of superconductors.

-Recently, research on the electromagnetic response of various materials, including the nonlinear regime, has become increasingly active~\cite{Sipe2000,Morimoto2016,Orenstein2021}.
-It has been well-established that electromagnetic responses reflect the symmetries and geometric properties of materials in the normal phase.
-For example, second-harmonic generation only occurs in systems without spatial inversion symmetry and nonreciprocal responses are observed only in systems where either time-reversal or spatial inversion symmetry is broken.
-Shift currents are nonlinear photovoltaic effects originating from the difference in Berry phases before and after optical transitions.
+Recently, increasing attention has been paid to the electromagnetic responses of a wide variety of materials, particularly in the nonlinear regime~\cite{Sipe2000,Morimoto2016,Orenstein2021}.
+It is well established that these responses reflect the underlying symmetries and geometric structures of materials in the normal state.
+For example, second-harmonic generation occurs only in systems lacking spatial inversion symmetry, while nonreciprocal responses emerge in systems where either time-reversal or inversion symmetry is broken.
+Shift currents are nonlinear photovoltaic effects that originate from differences in the Berry phase before and after optical transitions.

-The electromagnetic responses of superconductors have also been widely studied~\cite{Wakatsuki2018,Xu2019,Daido2022,Yuan2022,Watanabe2022,Tanaka2023,Tanaka2024}.
-Research into properties unique to superconductors has been progressing steadily.
-Microscopic theories have addressed phenomena such as shift currents~\cite{Xu2019} and nonreciprocal optical responses~\cite{Watanabe2022}.
-Furthermore, it was shown that the superconducting Berry-curvature factor plays a crucial role in second-order optical responses~\cite{Tanaka2023}.
+Electromagnetic responses in superconductors have also been intensively studied~\cite{Wakatsuki2018,Xu2019,Daido2022,Yuan2022,Watanabe2022,Tanaka2023,Tanaka2024}, and progress has been made in understanding phenomena unique to the superconducting phase.
+Microscopic theories have been developed to describe effects such as shift currents~\cite{Xu2019} and nonreciprocal optical responses~\cite{Watanabe2022}.
+In particular, it has been shown that the superconducting Berry curvature plays a crucial role in second-order optical responses~\cite{Tanaka2023}.

-While BCS theory describes many properties of superconductors well, it faces theoretical challenges related to gauge invariance.
-The mean-field Hamiltonian of superconductors does not possess $U(1)$ symmetry, which is essential for electric charge conservation.
-As a consequence, one often obtains electromagnetic responses that are not manifestly gauge-invariant.
-Since the gauge freedom is only a mathematical redundancy in the theoretical description, such results cannot be trustable.
+While the BCS theory successfully explains many superconducting phenomena, it presents theoretical challenges concerning gauge invariance.
+The mean-field Hamiltonian lacks $U(1)$ symmetry, which is tied to charge conservation.
+As a result, electromagnetic response functions derived from such models can violate gauge invariance.
+Since gauge freedom reflects a redundancy in the mathematical formulation rather than a physical degree of freedom, gauge-dependent results are not physically trustworthy.